ghc-proposals/ghc-proposals/proposals/0000-hasfield-redesign.rst

 This proposal is more limited in its backward compatibility impact than the previously accepted design (which would break all user-defined ``HasField`` instances).
-In particular:

-* Users relying on ``OverloadedRecordUpdate`` plus ``RebindableSyntax`` will need to follow the change to the order of arguments to ``setField``.
+Users relying on ``OverloadedRecordUpdate`` plus ``RebindableSyntax`` will need to follow the change to the order of arguments to ``setField``.
+This is a breaking change, but ``OverloadedRecordUpdate`` has been `explicitly advertised as experimental and subject to change <https://downloads.haskell.org/ghc/9.2.1/docs/html/users_guide/exts/overloaded_record_update.html>`_.

-* Otherwise, this does not break backward compatibility except by exporting new identifiers.
-That is, user code might break if it imports ``GHC.Records`` unqualified and thereby introduces a name collision (e.g. with a local definition of the name ``setField``).
+Otherwise, this proposal does not break backward compatibility.
+Existing code importing ``GHC.Records`` is unaffected because the module does not expose the new definitions.
+While ``HasField`` has been generalised to support representation polymorphism, GHC's existing defaulting support for ``RuntimeRep`` should ensure that user code continues to compile unchanged.

 Alternatives